SteadyGiant/visual-majors/README.md

 the Federal minimum wage.

-There are 173 majors (FO1P) in total in the ACS, but I dropped majors which had too few people.
+There are 173 majors (FO1P) in total in the ACS, but I dropped majors which had too few people (fewer than 30).
 Refer to `./src/R/process_ipums.R` to see how I implemented these exclusions and decisions.

 ## Results